 Why would I do anything else?
 I know that life should be full of living and enjoyment.
 I know that in every ending is a new beginning.
 I know this.

-I tell a potential partner that I don’t care what his ex-wife or last girlfriend did; he must leave all his baggage at the door.
+I tell a potential partner that I don’t care what his ex-wife or last girlfriend did.
 I deserve a blank page to begin a new chapter - our chapter.

 Finding a partner who is capable of throwing his hat in the ring and giving his all has been difficult.
 Most show up a broken caricature of what they are capable of being - reduced by life experiences instead of having grown from them.
 I find oceans of men with their cocks out and nothing else.
 I am not interested in a man so burdened by his past that he cannot stand, and cannot give all of himself to the present with me.